brettimus/strawberry-autometrics-demo/README.md

 ## Adding Metrics

-We'll use the the autometrics cli to get going fast.
+We can use the the autometrics cli to get going fast with prometheus locally.

 Once that's installed, we just need to tell it how to scrape the example app: